PedroMarianoAlmeida/offical-turbo-v1/packages/next/next-auth/readme.md

 - SignIn and signOut in the project with `import { signIn, signOut } from "next-auth/react";`

-- Use the custom hook from this repo (to do)
-- Use the server session from this repo (to do)
+- Get the session already sanitized: `import { useCoreSession, getCoreServerSession } from "@repo/next-auth/session-adapters";`

 ## Sources